The ad selection process is the methodology that the DoubleClick for Publishers ad server uses to choose the best ad to serve when an ad is requested.

-- Creative rotation/preventing jackpotting (when the same creative serves to multiple ad units on the same page at the same time): If a creative from a line item has shown, and no other compatibly sized creatives exist in the line item, we remove the line item from the list.
+- Creative rotation/preventing jackpotting (when the same creative serves to multiple ad units on the same page at the same time): if a creative from an ad has shown, and no other compatibly sized creatives exist in the ad, we remove it.

-Once the list of eligible line items is prepared, DFP goes through the following process to select the best one:
+Once the list of eligible line items is prepared, DFP goes through the following process to select an ad:

-- DFP iterates through each priority level, from 1 (highest priority) to 16 (lowest priority) looking for eligible line items.
+- Iterate through each priority level, from 1 (highest priority) to 16 (lowest priority) looking for eligible ads.

-- Within each priority level, line items are grouped based on their goal type, and they will be served in the following order of preference until the line item's goal or cap is met:
+- Within each priority level, ads are grouped based on their goal type, and they will be served in the following order of preference until the ad's goal or cap is met:

-To simplify the process of picking priorities and goals, DFP has eight predefined line item types from which you can chose:
+To simplify the process of picking priorities and goals, DFP has predefined eight line item types: